Understanding overuse injuries

 What are overuse injuries?

-• Stress fractures in gymnasts and distance runners
+Stress fractures in gymnasts and distance runners, including spondylolysis, a stress fracture in the spine

 These conditions can lead to persistent pain, reduced performance, and time away from play if not addressed early.